CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

     5. Server Type: HANA or MSSQL 20XX.
     6. Here, you can choose the barcode decoding type:

         - CompuTec – CompuTec WMS adapted GS1 standard.
-Click here to find out more
+Click [here](../../barcode-scanning/overview.md#gs1-standard---computec-decoder) to find out more
         - Odette – Odette standard.
-Click here to find out more.
+Click [here](../../barcode-scanning/overview.md#odette-standard) to find out more.
         - Custom – Barcode interpreter without prefixes and with custom ones.
 Click [here](../../barcode-scanning/overview.md#gs1-standard---computec-decoder) to find out more.
     7. Close inactive WMS session after (min) Time, after which a user is logged out from CompuTec WMS (in minutes).
     8. SAP Business One Password.
     9. WMS Server Port.
     10. Related to SSL connection.
-Click here to find out more.
+Click [here](ssl-connection.md) to find out more about SSL connection.
     11. Checking this option restarts a good service on losing CompuTec WMS to SAP Business One or a database connection.
 The option requires further setting up to be available to use.
         <details>
         <summary>Click here to find out more</summary>